natrontech/homepage/README.md

 # Natron

-This is the website of Natron GmbH, a small Start-Up from Bern (Switzerland).
+This is the website of Natron Tech GmbH, a small Start-Up from Bern (Switzerland).

 URLs:
 - [natron.io](https://natron.io)